BYU-CS-Discord/CSBot/README.md

 Tracks a statistic for the issuer.
 Use the `track` subcommand to begin tracking, `update` to add or subtract to it, `list` to show all the stats being tracked for the issuer, `leaderboard` to show the users with the highest scores for a stat, and `untrack` to stop tracking a stat for you.

+### /setreactboard

+Creates a new reactboard or updates an existing one.
+A reactboard is a channel where the bot will repost messages that recieve a specified number of a specified reaction.
+The primary use is for a starboard where messages that recieve the right number of stars will be added, along with how many stars they recieved.

 ## Context Menu Commands

 You can find these in Discord by invoking the context menu (right-clicking) on any message in any channel where you're allowed to run commands.